MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/30_usage.md

 This means that your CAD/CAM program becomes the single source of truth for your tool list, and it can vary based on the job being run.

 !!! warning
-    The datum tool and optional touch probe you would have chosen during the Configuration Wizard are created and managed by MillenniumOS on each boot.
-This is important because we need to track the radius and deflection of the touch probe or datum tool for accurate probing results.
+    The Datum tool and optional Touch Probe you would have chosen during the Configuration Wizard are created and managed by MillenniumOS on each boot.
+This is important because we need to track the radius and deflection of the Touch Probe or Datum tool for accurate probing results.

-    These probe tools exist as a single entry in the tool table, depending on if the touch probe feature is enabled or not.
+    These probe tools exist as a single entry in the tool table, depending on if the Touch Probe feature is enabled or not.
 Please do *not* delete this probe tool, or overwrite its index with another tool.

     Probe tools should always exist in the last index of the RRF tool table which is usually ID 49.